shinesolutions/aem-aws-stack-builder/docs/configuration.md

 ### Network exports configuration properties

+These configurations are applicable only to network infrastructure when you can't create VPC using AEM AWS Stack Builder, so you have to rely on existing VPC, and you have to utilise network exports configurations to specify the resources (VPC ID, subnet IDs) on the existing VPC.

 | Name | Description | Required? | Default |
 |------|-------------| ----------|---------|
 | network_exports.stack_name | The stack name (to be appended to stack prefix) of the network exports stack where the network configuration will reside. | Optional | `aem-network-exports-stack` |